grafana/scenes/docusaurus/docs/visualizations.md

 ```

 :::note
-The pluginId `timeseries` used above refers to the core Grafana panel plugin which is the standard graph visualization for time indexed data.
+The pluginId, `timeseries`, used in the preceding example refers to the core Grafana panel plugin, which is the standard graph visualization for time indexed data.
 The `options` and `fieldConfig` are the same options you would see
-in your normal dashboard panels when you view `Panel JSON` from the panel inspect drawer.
-You find the panel inspect drawer in the panel menu under the name `Inspect`.
+in a typical dashboard panel when you view the **JSON** tab in the panel inspect drawer.
+To access this tab, click **Inspect > Panel JSON** in the panel edit menu.
 :::

 ## Data

-VizPanel will use the `sceneGraph.getData(model)` call to find and subscribe to the closest parent that has a `SceneDataProvider`.
-What this means is that it will use `$data` set on it's own level or share data with other siblings and scene objects if `$data` is set on any parent level.
+`VizPanel` uses the `sceneGraph.getData(model)` call to find and subscribe to the closest parent that has a `SceneDataProvider` object.
+This means `VizPanel` uses `$data` set on its own level or shares data with other siblings and scene objects if `$data` is set on any parent level.

 ## Header actions

-VizPanel has a property named `headerActions` that can be either a `React.ReactNode` or a custom `SceneObject`.
+`VizPanel` has a property named `headerActions` that can be either `React.ReactNode` or a custom `SceneObject`.
 This property is useful if you want to place links or buttons in the top right corner of the panel header.
-Example:
+For example:

 ```ts
 new VizPanel({